Over the past decade, the sophistication of treasury tools has improved and changed the dynamic of how many treasuries operate.

 - Automate: provide the tools and technology necessary for business units to produce the forecast quality required in an easy-to-use and simplified way.
 The simpler the process, the more likely you are to secure buy-in and commitment from subsidiaries

 - Elevate: increase the importance of reliable and accurate forecast data from business units heads.
 To compound this need, consider incorporating cash forecasting as part of business unit key performance indicators (KPIs)

-Cash rich or cash poor – preparation pays off
+Cash-rich or cash-poor – preparation pays off

-In addition, knowing what cash will be available to the business in the short and medium term can also assist decision making around cash repatriation, debt or investment strategies.
+In addition, knowing what cash will be available to the business in the short and medium-term can also assist decision-making around cash repatriation, debt or investment strategies.

 COVID-19 – a catalyst for positive change

 The current COVID-19 crisis has recalibrated management focus - some businesses are now managing their positions on a daily basis and require increased data granularity and variance analysis.
-Accurate and reliable forecasting has become more critical than ever and the current crisis is largely presenting itself as period of economic reflection and change.
+Accurate and reliable forecasting has become more critical than ever and the current crisis is largely presenting itself as a period of economic reflection and change.
 A period when treasury can highlight the need for increased investment in areas such as cloud technologies.